 Recycled silver as a clean alternative

-The purpose of recycling, i.e. the reuse of objects and consumer goods that have reached the end of their life cycle, is undisputed.
+The value of recycling, i.e., the reuse of objects and consumer goods that have reached the end of their life cycle, is undisputed.
 This way, resources in the form of raw materials and energy can be saved.
-However, the newly obtained material does not always have the same quality as the original materials - but this is different with precious metals.
+However, the newly obtained material does not always have the same quality as the original materials – but this is different with precious metals.

-Recycled silver and mined silver are absolutely identical and do not differ from each other visually, chemically or physically.
-Not only does it have the same quality, but recycled silver also has the advantage that all of the problems associated with mining are eliminated.
-In addition, the energy required for recycling is many times less than for silver extraction from ore, which also saves a lot of CO2.
+Recycled silver and mined silver are absolutely identical and differ neither visually, chemically, nor physically.
+Recycled silver therefore has the same quality and has the advantage of eliminating all the problems associated with mining.
+Furthermore, the energy required for recycling is many times lower than for silver extraction from ore, which also saves a considerable amount of CO2.

-If the recycling process, as with Avenida Jewelry, takes place according to RJC standards in Germany or Switzerland, this means the greatest possible transparency and security with regard to ethically sound sources of the recycled raw materials.
+When the recycling process, as in the case of AVENIDA, takes place according to RJC standards in Germany or Switzerland, this ensures the greatest possible transparency and security with regard to ethically sound sources of the recycled raw materials.

-At Avenida Jewelry, we manufacture all of our jewelry fairly and sustainably in Germany and use 100% recycled silver and gold.
-In this way, we want to help conserve these scarce, natural resources, protect our environment and avoid inhumane working conditions.
+At AVENIDA, we manufacture all our jewelry fairly and sustainably in Germany, using 100 percent recycled silver and gold.
+In this way, we aim to contribute to conserving these scarce natural resources, protecting our environment, and avoiding inhumane working conditions.
 For us, design and quality are inextricably linked to sustainability and fairness.
-We want to give our customers the opportunity to wear jewelry that is not only beautiful and durable, but also lives up to its responsibility to people and nature.
+We want to give our customers the opportunity to wear jewelry that is not only beautiful and long-lasting, but also lives up to its responsibility to people and nature.